kysonic/borauto-quiz/readme.md

 ### Gameplay

-The first phase of game it is race -  you need to change gears and pass as meany laps as you can.
-Second phase - quiz, all correct answered question would give a nitro point to be faster in next phase.
+The first phase of the game is a race — you need to change gears and complete as many laps as possible.
+The second phase is a quiz, where each correct answer earns you a nitro point to boost your speed in the next race phase.

 ### Supported devices